 3.)
-You Want to Be in Charge of Your Career – Though full time work is regularly stable, some IT professionals prefer the control and freedom of IT contracting.
-They can be selective about the contracts they take as they build their resume – they just don’t have the chance to fall into complacency with a stagnant role.
+You Want to Be in Charge of Your Career – Though full-time work is regularly stable, some IT professionals prefer the control and freedom of IT contracting.
+Become selective about the contracts you take as you build your resume.
+Avoid falling into complacency with a stagnant role.

 Additionally, IT contractors know when their next role will end.
 Some IT contractors have voiced their contentment from this knowledge, especially based on previous experience.
 In permanent roles, they assumed roles would be ongoing until they decided to leave.
 Yet surprise layoffs have brought some of their jobs to an abrupt close – often for reasons outside of that person’s control.
 It’s part of the reason why tech contractors feel in command of their own careers.

 4.)
 You Want Better Compensation – On average, tech salaries have grown a moderate 3% over the last year.
 IT professionals who want to boost their earning power beyond that should consider taking more contract roles.
 Because the extra costs of a full-time employee (payroll taxes, benefits plans, ongoing training, etc.) are not associated with contractors, companies have more latitude with compensation.
 For that reason (and to attract rare talent), it’s no surprise contractor bill rates are higher.